syncthing/docs/advanced/folder-autonormalize.rst

 =============

-``autoNormalize`` is an advanced folder setting that affects the handling of files with incorrect UTF-8 normalization in their name.
+``autoNormalize`` is an advanced folder setting that affects the handling of files with incorrect UTF-8 normalization in their names.
 When set, such files are renamed to the correctly normalized form during scanning.

-.. note:: This option should normally be set to ``true``.
+.. note:: This option should normally be set to ``true``, which is the default.

 Background
 ----------